sabi-31/My_Perfect_Arch-linux/README.md

 ---
 ---
 # 1. Introduction and Credits
 > I started this as a personal reference document, but I ended up formatting it as a guide since I think it will be helpful to many people out there who want the same type of install.
 I will walk through and explain the rationale behind all the steps from beginning to end, towards installing what is (subjectively) a perfect arch linux install.

-Key features:
+Please note that this IS NOT meant to be a replacement of the official arch installation documentation.
+It's just how I did it.
+If you haven't already, read the [official guide](https://wiki.archlinux.org/title/Installation_guide) and try that out in a VM and understand what is happening.
+Then if you want a system like me, follow this guide for reference.

+### This Guide will help you have the following install:

 1. BTRFS Filesystem + Snapper rollbacks.
 2. Root Partition Encryption + TPM unlocking.